api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

    was the bid for.

 4. Verify that the reported fulfillment is valid.
-It needed to be paid through the correct contract, with correct amount and on the correct target chain.
+It needed to be paid through the correct contract, with the correct amount and on the correct target chain.

 In case there is a failure during the any of the steps above, the Auctioneer tries to process the fulfillment later.
 Its upmost priority is to avoid slashing